Key-Point-Driven Mathematical Reasoning Distillation of Large Language Model: Introduction

 \section{Introduction}

-Large language models (LLMs) have achieved impressive performance in mathematical reasoning tasks.
-Recent work~\citep{0002WSLCNCZ23} further proposes Chain-of-Thought (CoT) to enhance the mathematical reasoning abilities of LLMs.
+Large language models (LLMs)~\cite{abs-2303-08774,yang2024qwen2technicalreport,abs-2401-02954,abs-2401-04088,abs-2406-12793,abs-2403-17297} have achieved impressive performance in mathematical reasoning tasks.
+Recent work~\cite{0002WSLCNCZ23} further proposes Chain-of-Thought (CoT) to enhance the mathematical reasoning abilities of LLMs.
 However, the massive scale of LLMs presents significant challenges for deployment.

 A feasible solution to address this problem is to use black-box distillation to transfer mathematical reasoning abilities from LLMs to SLMs.
 Chain-of-Thought Distillation (CoTD)~\cite{ho-etal-2023-large} is a representative mathematical reasoning distillation method.
 CoTD prompts LLMs to generate reasoning processes for each question, constructing a mathematical reasoning dataset.
 This dataset is then used to fine-tune SLMs, enhancing their mathematical reasoning abilities.
 However, there remains a significant performance gap between SLMs and LLMs.
-Prior work~\citep{wei2022chain} identifies three main error types in CoT reasoning: Calculation errors, Missing Step errors, and Semantic misunderstanding errors.
+Prior work~\cite{wei2022chain} identifies three main error types in CoT reasoning: Calculation errors, Missing Step errors, and Semantic misunderstanding errors.
 To explore the reasons for the performance gap between SLMs and LLMs, we conducted the same error analysis on CoTD.
-Our preliminary experiments (shown in Figure~\ref{fig:cotd-error-analysis}) reveal numerous error combinations in CoTD, with calculation and semantic misunderstanding errors being the most prevalent.
+Our preliminary experiments (shown in Figure~\ref{fig:cotd-error-analysis}) indicate that the most common issues affecting CoTD's mathematical reasoning performance are calculation errors and semantic misunderstandings.
 Prior work~\cite{abs-2305-13888} proposed Program-of-Thought Distillation (PoTD) to avoid calculation errors by formulating the reasoning process as a Python program executed by an external interpreter.
 This approach allows the SLM to focus on generating the program, avoiding calculation errors and improving reasoning performance.
 Given these circumstances, our paper focuses on addressing semantic misunderstanding errors in CoTD to further enhance the reasoning performance of SLMs.